 North Texas Choral Classic

-The North Texas Choral Classic is a pre-UIL event designed for high school mixed, men’s and women’s varsity choirs.
-At this non-competitive event, two evaluators write detailed comments about the performance, followed by a 40 minute clinic.
+The North Texas Choral Classic West and East are pre-UIL events designed for high school mixed, men’s and women’s varsity choirs.
+At these non-competitive events, two evaluators write detailed comments about the performance, followed by a 40 minute clinic.

 Two selections are performed from the choir’s UIL repertoire during the allotted 20 minute time slot.
 All three pieces may be performed.
 In keeping with the educational nature of the event, it is acceptable to perform portions of a longer work, or to perform on solfege or neutral syllables according to each choir’s stage of development in perfecting the repertoire.
 Each piece may be sung in its entirety at the discretion of the director.